- About CIR

 Qualifications: MB ChB, BSc (Hons) University of Edinburgh 1986-92 PhD, Imperial College London 2000 FRCP (Edin), Royal College of Physician of Edinburgh 2009

-Wei-Yu Lu (PhD Student)
+Wei-Yu Lu (Research fellow)

 Liver disease is the 5th commonest cause of death in the UK and the deaths from cirrhosis are rapidly rising.
 Currently the only curative option for end-stage liver disease is liver transplantation.
 Donor organ availability cannot even meet current demand and many patients die whilst waiting for a suitable organ.
 Alternative therapeutic strategies are urgently required for the treatment of advanced liver disease.